Sudovian language: Polish-Yotvingian vocabulary

 Until the 1970s, Yotvingian was chiefly known from toponyms and medieval Russian sources.
 But in 1978, a monument with Yotvingian writing was discovered by accident.
-In Belarus, a young man named Vyacheslav Zinov, an amateur collector, bought a book of Catholic prayers from an old man from Novy Dvor village in the depths of Białowieża Forest, which held a small manuscript titled "Pagan Dialects from Narew" (Pogańskie gwary z Narewu).
+In Belarus, a young man named Viačasłaŭ Zinaŭ, an amateur collector, bought a book of Catholic prayers from an old man from Novy Dvor village in the depths of Białowieża Forest, which held a small manuscript titled "Pagan Dialects from Narew" (Pogańskie gwary z Narewu).
 It was written partly in Polish, and partly in an unspecified, "pagan" language.
-Unfortunately, Zinov's parents threw away the book.
-However, before the manuscript was destroyed, Zinov had made notes of it which he sent to Vilnius University in 1983.
+However, Zinov's parents threw away the book.
+But, before the manuscript was destroyed, Zinov had made notes of it which he sent to Vilnius University in 1983.
 Even though Zinov's notes were riddled with errors, it has been proven beyond doubt that the notes are indeed a copy of an authentic Yotvingian text.
 According to the first person who analyzed the manuscript, Zigmas Zinkevičius, this short Yotvingian–Polish dictionary (of just 215 words), "Pagan Dialects from Narew", appears to have been written by a Catholic priest in order to preach to locals in their mother tongue.
 Concerning the language, Zinkevičius put forth three possible versions: